 Greeks, Turks, And The Burdens Of History

-December 1999 - The nineteenth century French historian Ernst Renan wrote that a nation is "a group of people united by a mistaken view about the past and a hatred of their neighbors."
+December 1999 - The twentieth century Czech political scientist Karl Deutsch wrote that a nation is "a group of people united by a mistaken view about the past and a hatred of their neighbors."
 Though pessimistic, this aphorism conveys some basic truth about the importance of history--and myth--to national identity.
 And it highlights the enduring phenomenon of nationalist animosity in international relationships.

 Against this background of received wisdom, Greeks, Turks, and their friends are assessing the impact of "earthquake diplomacy" on the future of their relationship.
 The anticipated new round of talks between Greek and Turkish Cypriots in search of a solution to their conflict and the December European Union summit in Helsinki, where Turkey's candidacy for membership will be considered, are seen as tests of the new mood of hopefulness.